citp/privacy-policy-historical/v/vi/vid/videogamerewardscentral.com.md

-> *The following text is extracted and transformed from the videogamerewardscentral.com privacy policy that was archived on 2011-03-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110321120731id_/http%3A//video-game-rewards-central.com/info.htm%3Ftp%3Dprivacy%26promo_name%3D2557name%26catalog_id%3D13846) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the videogamerewardscentral.com privacy policy that was archived on 2011-08-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110809053539id_/http%3A//video-game-rewards-central.com/info.htm%3Ftp%3Dprivacy%26promo_name%3D2557name%26catalog_id%3D13846) for the most accurate reproduction.*

 # videogamerewardscentral.com

 **PRIVACY POLICY**

-**November 22, 2010**
+**March 22, 2011**

 **Our Commitment To Privacy**